AdelaideCPC/aucpl-cli/README.md

 - Easily switch between languages when testing solutions
 - Check/validate problems to ensure things are correct (e.g. no missing test cases)
 - Easy management and organisation of problems and competitions with options to create, rename, archive, and more
-- Generate test cases from generator scripts
+- Generate input test cases from generator scripts
 - Compare the outputs of two or more solutions
 - Fuzz solutions to see if there are any bugs or unhandled edge cases